Offering 0pen and Honest Professional Advice

 Pisa Explained - hgunn.uk

-Andreas Schlicher has been called the worlds headmaster, but there is no evidence he has ever had school inspectors, such as E.S.T.Y.N. knocking on his door.
+Andreas Schlicher has been called the world's headmaster, but there is no evidence he has ever had a school inspection, such as E.S.T.Y.N. knocking on his door.
 The greatest concern about Pisa, the international school assessments, is that he has created a competitive ranking system.

 The Pisa ranking is meaningless measure of order.
 A runner who comes second in a marathon race can be fractions of second, minutes or even hours behind the winner.
-Why it is necessary to publicise countries rankings developed from assessment of a countries performance to a 100th of a degree is a complete mystery.
+It is highly questionable why it is necessaey to publicise countries estimated average scores developed from to a 1000th of a degree.
+G.C.S.E. results are not published in this way.

 The Pisa estimated average scores are not understood by the public.
 Few people will know that an average Pisa score is 500 points.
-Why they are not scored in percentages is also complete mystery.
+Why they are not scored in percentages is a complete mystery?